nimadini/SeleniumLecture/README.md

 The steps above is one approach of using selenium.
 Another approach is using selenium-server-standalone-x.y.z.jar instead of selenium-java-2.45.0.jar!
 The required jar files are already included within selenium-server-standalone-x.y.z.jar.
-So you do not need to add all the jar files within the lib folder by following this second approach.
+So you do not need to add all the jar files within the lib folder if you follow this second approach.
+(But you will need to add junit-x.x.jar)

+You need to make it work one way or the other! :)

 Also don't forget to try this 5 minute tutorial: https://code.google.com/p/selenium/wiki/GettingStarted

-You need to make it work one way or the other! :)